-Everyone know who Wal-Mart is.
-It is the world's largest company by revenue in 2014 and the largest non-governmental employer.
-It is also thought to be the most frequently sued private personal injury claims defendant in the country.Wal-Mart Injury Claims
+Everyone knows who Wal-Mart is.
+It is the world's largest company by revenue in 2017 and the largest non-governmental employer.
+It is also thought to be the most frequently sued private personal injury claims defendant in the country.
+(Wal-Mart recently changed its name to Walmart for some reason after we wrote this page.)Wal-Mart Injury Claims

 Wal-Mart gets sued nearly 20 times a day, close to 5,000 lawsuits each year.
 A lot of these lawsuits have been by Wal-Mart's employees bringing employment discrimination and wage and hour claims, mostly involving overtime.
 Our law firm handles only personal injury cases.
 This article is about personal injury tort claims against Wal-Mart.

 Wal-Mart is no exception to that rule.
-Wal-Mart has a reputation of being particularly aggressive.
+Wal-Mart has a reputation for being particularly aggressive.
 In some ways, the company is like their shoppers: Wal-Mart wants to get the best deal that it can.
-But, in this case, Wal-Mart getting the best deal that it can means not giving the victims that it hurts and kills by its negligence reasonable compensation for the harm it causes.
+But, in this case, Wal-Mart getting the best deal that it can mean not giving the victims that it hurts and kills by its negligence reasonable compensation for the harm it causes.
 That is not justice.How Wal-Mart Handles Claims

 Wal-Mart has set up a subsidiary called Claims Management, Inc. act as its own third-party insurance adjuster.
 Claims Management manages, values, and track claims against the parent company.
 It does all of the legwork on processing claims, getting information from the victims, trying got get recorded statements, and so forth.
-You will feel like you are dealing with a separate company that might give you the feel that you are dealing with a third party who might treat you more fairly.
+You will feel like you are dealing with a separate company that might give you the feeling that you are dealing with a third party who might treat you more fairly.
 Ultimately, you are dealing with Wal-Mart.Wal-Mart Fights Like an Insurance Company...
 But Harder

 Wal-Mart seemingly cares little about these things.
 It acts a lot like an insurance company.
-It does not fear its reputation will be tarnished by litigation (unless maybe someone real famous is involved).
+It does not fear its reputation will be tarnished by litigation (unless maybe someone really famous is involved).
 It is not particularly concerned about legal fees.

 The one way Wal-Mart is different from an insurance company is that it fights harder.
 The company aggressively challenges personal injury lawsuits even when it makes economic sense to settle the claim.
 This is probably to discourage the filing of lawsuits.
 But it has not worked.

 But win or lose, Wal-Mart desperately wants to make plaintiffs' lawyers feel like they have been in a fight.
 Getting documents from them in litigation is always World War III.
-Wal-Mart has been sanctioned by judges around the country for not producing documents and frustrating legitimate fact finding by the plaintiffs' attorneys.
+Wal-Mart has been sanctioned by judges around the country for not producing documents and frustrating legitimate fact-finding by the plaintiffs' attorneys.

 Can they be beaten?
 Absolutely.
 The deciding factor in most lawsuits against Wal-Mart or any other defendant in this country is the facts.
 The side that should win usually does win That is the good news.
 The bad news that in the average settlement on a Wal-Mart claim is that you are going to have to fight to get what you deserve.
 Getting fairly compensated is likely going to require that you retain a personal injury lawyer.Wal-Mart Verdicts and Settlements